-Patients should consult their physicians and use amitriptyline with caution if they have a history of cardiovascular disease, chronic constipation, diabetes, epilepsy, bipolar disorder, psychosis, hyperthyroidism, increased intra-ocular pressure, suicidal behavior, phaeochromocytoma, prostatic hypertrophy, susceptibility to angle-closure, glaucoma, urinary retention.
+Patients should consult their physicians and use amitriptyline with caution if they have a history of cardiovascular disease, chronic constipation, diabetes, epilepsy, bipolar disorder, psychosis, hyperthyroidism, increased intra-ocular pressure, suicidal behavior, pheochromocytoma, prostatic hypertrophy, susceptibility to angle-closure, glaucoma, urinary retention.

 Some drugs may interfere with the effects of Amitriptyline.
 Do not take Amitriptyline at the same time as the following drugs: Arbutamins, Disulfiram, thyroid supplements, NSAIDs (such as Ibuprofen), blood thinners (such as Warfarine), anticholinergic drugs (such as Benztropin, Balladonna, Alkaloids), certain drugs for high blood pressure (such as Clonidine, Guanabenz, and Resperine), Monoamine Oxidase Inhibitors (such as Isocarboxazid, linezolid, Methylene Blue, Moclobemide, Phenelzine, Procarbazine, Rasagiline, Safinamide, Selegiline, Tranylcypromine), Cimetidine, Terbinafine, drugs to treat irregular heart rate (such as Quinidine, Propafenone, Flecainide), antidepressants (such as SSRIs including Paroxetine, Fluoxetine, Fluvoxamine), antihistamines (such as Cetirizine, Diphenhydramine), drugs for sleep or anxiety (such as Alprazolam, Diazepam, Zolpidem), muscle relaxants, and narcotic pain relievers (such as Codeine).
 Always inform your doctor of the medications you are taking before using this Amitriptyline.

 There is little data on whether pregnant women can use Amitriptyline, but it has been shown to cross the placenta, although the effects of this have not been adequately studied.
 Generally, it is not recommended unless absolutely necessary.
 In this case, very careful consideration is necessary of both risks and benefits.
 Do not self-medicate if you are pregnant but talk to your health physician.
 Regarding breastfeeding, risks to the baby must be considered as Amitriptyline and its metabolites are emitted into breast milk.
-Due to the benefits of the breast milde for the child in contrast to the benefits of the therapy for the mother, a decision on whether to continue or abort the therapy should be carefully taken with the help of a physician.
+Due to the benefits of the breast milk for the child in contrast to the benefits of the therapy for the mother, a decision on whether to continue or abort the therapy should be carefully taken with the help of a physician.